The best places to visit in mainland Greece

 It is easy to travel by bus throughout mainland Greece and there are good bus connections between Athens and the towns in the Pelopenesse.

-From Thessaloniki it is also possible to travel onwards to Istanbul in Turkey.
+From Thessaloniki it is also possible to travel onwards to Istanbul in Turkey or to the Balkans.